scarf-sh/docs/docs/index.md

 # Introduction

-Welcome to Scarf's documentation, your one-stop guide for understanding and leveraging our platform's powerful tools to track metrics for your open-source software projects.
+Welcome to Scarf's documentation, your one-stop guide for understanding and leveraging our platform's powerful tools to track usage metrics for your open-source software projects.

 ## About